 - Please potty your dog before class.
 You can use the side field or the play yard behind the building.

 - Please clean up after your dog.
 We provide bags and/or pooper scoopers and buckets in all potty areas.

 - Anyone who lives with the dog is encouraged to attend and participate in classes.
 Children who are not handling the dog during instruction and exercises must be supervised by an adult other than the handler.

 - For all of our dogs’ safety, smoking is not allowed in the training building or on the grounds.
 Please dispose of smoking materials in your car.
 NEVER drop a cigarette on the sidewalk, parking lot, or concrete pad.

-For their own protection, puppies must have at least 2 rounds of vaccine before attending class and must continue a program of shots throughout the course as recommended by your veterinarian.
+For their own protection, puppies must have at least 2 rounds of vaccines plus the Kennel Cough (Bordetella) inoculation before attending class and must continue their vet’s vaccine protocol throughout the course.